justinmk/justinmk.github.io/_posts/2018-01-01-vim-social-life.md

 Input at startup can take these forms:

-- user ("keyboard") input
+- user input ("keyboard")
 - Ex commands
 - text

-By default, even in non-interactive mode (`-es`) Vim treats input as "commands".
-That's a tradition from Grandpa vi.
-Note that "commands" in vi parlance means general _user-input_ (starting from Normal-mode).
+By default even in non-interactive mode (`-es`) Vim treats input as "commands", a tradition from Grandpa vi.
+Note that "commands" in vi parlance means general _user input_ (starting from Normal-mode).

-With `-e` (and `-es`) Vim treats input as Ex commands: those entered at the `:` prompt, or "statements" in Vim script.
+With `-e` (and `-es`) Vim treats input as Ex commands: those entered at the `:` prompt, or "statements" in Vimscript.

     $ printf "put ='foo'\n%%s/o/X\n%%print\n" | vim -es